 And so I ask: Is it any wonder that the people of Iran distrust America?

-Here’s a perspective of my own:
+Here’s a perspective on perspectives:

 26 years ago I lived in Los Angeles and there was what seemed like an epidemic of “Freeway Shootings.”
 For several months there would be a flurry of bullets fired at vehicles and these events carried the news.
 The truth was, however, that daily living did not change.
 It was the prevailing feeling among 12 million people that no one was in any particular danger.
 At least not any more than usual.